 Discussion

-Our regional study reveals that food networks of stream fish assemblages in Brazil are modulated by land use, supporting results observed in marine ecosystems and other regions (Kortsch et al., 2019, Peterson et al., 2017).
-Additionally, we observed that trophic networks located in areas with intense land use exhibited high number of links, resulting in a network less modular.
-This result supported our initial hypothesis and may be due to changes in surrounding terrestrial habitats reducing the heterogeneity of microhabitats, increasing siltation, and modifying physico-chemical water conditions (Casatti et al., 2006; Nessimian et al., 2008; Almada et al., 2019).
+Our regional study reveals that food networks of stream fish assemblages in Brazil are modulated by land use, supporting results observed in marine ecosystems and other regions (Kortsch et al., 2019; Peterson et al., 2017).
+Additionally, we observed that trophic networks located in areas with intense land use exhibited a high number of links, resulting in a less modular network.
+This result supported our initial hypothesis indicating changes in surrounding terrestrial habitats reduce the heterogeneity of microhabitats, increasing siltation, and modifying physico-chemical water conditions (Casatti et al., 2006; Nessimian et al., 2008; Almada et al., 2019).

 Overall, changes in habitat structure can contribute to simplifying fish assemblages by excluding habitat specialists, resulting in an increase in generalist species (Winemiller, 1990; Thompson & Townsend, 2005; Dala-Corte et al., 2017; Arantes et al., 2018) or forcing species to amplify their trophic niche and increase the consume of previously unavailable resources.
 This last mechanism is in line with our results as we found that the number of links and modularity were positively and negatively, respectively, related to the land-use gradient, supporting that the structure of trophic networks is simplified and more connected under an intense disturbance regime as reported also by other aquatic groups (Mokross et al., 2014; Sebastián-González et al., 2015; Pellissier et al., 2017; Lara et al., 2020).
-The lack of effect of land use on nestedness and specialization, and strong effect on modularity and number of links suggest that trophic stream networks of fish assemblages are modulated by specialist species, which are firstly affected due to environmental disturbances.
+Thus, the lack of effect of land use on nestedness and specialization, and the strong effect on modularity and number of links suggest that trophic stream networks of fish assemblages are modulated by specialist species, which are firstly affected due to environmental disturbances.

 Previous assessments have addressed the effects of environmental gradients on network ecology (Pellissier et al., 2017; Tylianakis & Morris, 2017), concluding that these are primarily related to changes in species composition and relative abundances.
 A recent study on spatial patterns in the food web associated with environmental gradients (Kortsch et al., 2019) showed that the spatial variation in the structure of the fish food web is related to turnover in species composition.
 As a result, the structure of the trophic network became more connected and less modular.
-However, the turnover in species composition alone should not be the main cause of the lower modularity of the networks.
+However, the turnover in species composition alone should not be the leading cause of the lower modularity of the networks.
 The decrease in modularity can be linked to the reduction in the diversity of trophic groups, generating changes in the composition of the module.
 This is expected when each trophic group feeds on a wide range of resources (Felipe-Lucia, 2020).
-Therefore, the decrease in modularity indicates that species trophic interactions are being driven by a small number of less specialized trophic groups.
-Our results also indicated that the modularity, link density and the number of species are reduced due cropland and pasture (that is, of the most common classes of land-use change).
-According to previous studies, the decrease in the number of fish species with high levels of local farming practices suggests that these activities around the streams simplify aquatic trophic networks (Bonato, Delariva, & Silva, 2012; Zeni & Casatti, 2014; Santos et al., 2015).
+Therefore, the decrease in modularity indicates that species trophic interactions are driven by a small number of less specialized trophic groups.
+Our results also indicated that the modularity, link density and number of species are reduced due to cropland and pasture (that is, of the most common classes of land-use change).
+According to previous studies, the decrease in the number of fish species with high levels of local farming practices suggests that these activities around the streams simplify aquatic trophic networks (Bonato et al., 2012; Zeni & Casatti, 2014; Santos et al., 2015).